Careers Education, Information, Advice & Guidance (CEIAG)

 The school library has a careers specific area where students can access a wide range of careers materials including prospectuses from 6th forms, colleges and universities, specific employer information, apprenticeship and entrepreneurial reference books.

-To find out more about our commitment to careers education and our student’s career entitlement at Nunnery Wood please refer to our Careers policy.
+To find out more about our commitment to careers education and our student’s career entitlement at Nunnery Wood please refer to our Careers Strategy.

 The Russell Group’s guide to post 16 choices

 Choosing your A-level (or equivalent) subjects carefully is really important – especially if you have aspirations to study at a leading university.
 The Russell Group’s guide, Informed Choices, includes advice from admissions professionals on the best subject combinations for a wide range of university courses as well as the best choices for students who want to keep their options open.